-- 1 Economically productive, efficient and environmentally sustainable primary production. - 2 Allotments of a size and configuration that promote the efficient use of land for primary production. - 3 Protection of primary production from encroachment by incompatible land uses and protection of scenic qualities of rural landscapes and significant stands of native vegetation. - 4 Accommodation of wind farms and ancillary development. - 5 Protection of rural support infrastructure for the bulk handling and transportation of farm commodities situated at Mangalo. - 6 Development that contributes to the desired character of the zone.
+- 1 Economically productive, efficient and environmentally sustainable primary production. - 2 Allotments of a size and configuration that promote the efficient use of land for primary production. - 3 Protection of primary production from encroachment by incompatible land uses and protection of scenic qualities of rural landscapes. - 4 Development that contributes to the desired character of the zone.